CrystalCrack/crystalcrack.github.io/_posts/2025-08-12-optimization-and-undefined-behavior.md

 4. For well-defined code, the logical output is guaranteed, but non-functional properties like timing and precision are not.

 Write clean, standard-compliant code.
 Treat compiler warnings about questionable constructs as serious errors.
 Understand that the code you write is not the code that runs; it is merely the specification for the code that the optimizer will create.
 Happy coding!

-Of course.
-Here is a blog post crafted to start with your specific code example and progressively unravel the deep concepts of compiler optimization and Undefined Behavior.